zimmski/tavor/README.md

 > Fuzz testing or fuzzing is a software testing technique, often automated or semi-automated, that involves providing invalid, unexpected, or random data to the inputs of a computer program.
 The program is then monitored for exceptions such as crashes, or failing built-in code assertions or for finding potential memory leaks.
 Fuzzing is commonly used to test for security problems in software or computer systems.
 > <br/>-- <cite>[https://en.wikipedia.org/wiki/Fuzz_testing](https://en.wikipedia.org/wiki/Fuzz_testing)</cite>

 Although this is the common definition of fuzzing, it is nowadays often just one view on capabilities of fuzzing tools.
-Fuzzing is in general just the generation of data and it does not matter if it is invalid or valid and what the type of data (e.g. files, protocol data) is.
+In general, fuzzing is just the generation of data and it does not matter if it is invalid or valid and what the type of data (e.g. files, protocol data) is.
 The use case of the data itself is also often broadly defined as it can be used to test algorithms, programs or hardware but it can be practically used everywhere where data is needed.

-Fuzzing algorithms can be categorized into the following two areas:
+Fuzzing algorithms can be categorized into the following two main categories:

-- **mutation-based**
+**Mutation-based fuzzing**

 Mutation-based fuzzing takes existing data and simply changes it.
 This often leads to invalid data, as most techniques are not obeying rules nor constraints of the underlying data.

 Some common techniques for mutation-based fuzzing are:

 - Bit flipping: Random chosen bits of the data are flipped.
 - Prepending/Appending: New data is prepended/appended to the given data.
 - Repeating: Random chosen parts of the given data are repeated.
 - Removal: Random chosen parts of the given data are removed.

-- **generation-based**
+**Generation-based fuzzing**

-	Generation-based algorithms have one big advantage over mutation-based in that they have to understand and obey the underlying rules and constraints of the data itself.
+Generation-based algorithms have one big advantage over mutation-based algorithms in that they have to understand and obey the underlying rules and constraints of the data itself.
 This property can be used to generate valid as well as invalid data.
 Another property is that generation-based algorithms can generate data from scratch which eliminates the need for gathering data and keeping it up to date.

 There are no common techniques for generation-based fuzzing but most algorithms choose a graph as underlying representation of the data model.
 The graph is then traversed and each node outputs a part of the data.
-The traversal algorithms and the complexity and abilities of the data model like constraints between nodes or adding nodes during the traversal distinguish generation-based fuzzers and contributes in general to their mightiness.
+Traversal algorithms and the complexity and abilities of the data model such as constraints between nodes or adding nodes during the traversal distinguish generation-based fuzzers and contributes in general to their mightiness.

 ## <a name="delta-debugging"></a>What is delta-debugging?

 > The Delta Debugging algorithm isolates failure causes automatically - by systematically narrowing down failure-inducing circumstances until a minimal set remains.
 > <br/>-- <cite>[https://en.wikipedia.org/wiki/Delta_Debugging](https://en.wikipedia.org/wiki/Delta_Debugging)</cite>

-E.g. we feed a given data to a program which then fails.
-By delta-debugging this data we can reduce it to its minimum while still failing the execution.
+Data which fails the execution of a program can be reduced by using delta-debugging.
 The reduction of the data is handled by software heuristics (semi-)automatically.
-The obvious advantage of this method, besides being done (semi-)automatically, is that we do not need to handle uninteresting parts of the data while debugging the problem, we can focus on the important parts which actually lead to the failure.
+The obvious advantage of this method, besides being done (semi-)automatically, is that it is not necessary to handle unrelated parts of the data while debugging the problem.
+This makes it possible to focus on the important parts which actually lead to the failure.

+> **Note:** Literature and the computer science community do not agree on one common name for delta-debugging.
+>
+> Besides `delta-debugging` the following names are fairly common for the same technique:
+>
-> **Note:** Since delta-debugging reduces data it is also called `reducing`.
+> - Since data is reduced it is also called `reducing`.
+> - Since data is shrinking it is also called `shrinking`.

 Delta-debugging consists of three areas:

+- **Search**

-- A heuristic has to decide which parts of the data will be reduced next
+	Decide which part of the data will be reduced next.

-- The reduction e.g.
+- **Reduction**

-	+ Remove repetitions
-	+ Remove optional data
-	+ Replace data with something else e.g. replace an uninteresting complex function with a constant value
+	Remove repetitions and optional data or replace data with something else e.g. replace an uninteresting complex function with a constant value.

+- **Testing**

-- Testing the new resulting data concerning the failure
+	Test if the reduced data still provokes the original failure.

 Although delta-debugging is described as method to isolate failure causes, it can be also used to isolate anything given isolating constraints.
-For example we could reduce a solution to its optimum e.g. smallest formula.
+For instance a solution may be reduced to its optimum e.g. smallest formula.

 ## <a name="tavor-provides"></a>What does Tavor provide and how does it work?

 Tavor combines both fuzzing and delta-debugging by allowing all implemented methods to operate on one internal model-based structure represented by a graph.
-This structure can be defined and generated via code or by using a format file.
+This structure can be defined and generated by programming or by using a format file.
 Out of the box Tavor comes with its own [format](#format) which covers all functionality of the framework.

 Tavor's generic fuzzing implementation is not fixed to one technique.
 Instead different fuzzing techniques and heuristics can be implemented and executed independently as [Tavor fuzzing strategies](#fuzzing-strategy).
 The same principle is used for delta-debugging where so called [Tavor reduce strategies](#reduce-strategy) can be implemented and used.
 Both types of strategies operate on the same internal structure independent of the format.
 This structure is basically a graph of nodes which are called [tokens](#token) throughout the Tavor framework.
 The structure itself is not fixed to a static definition but can be changed by so called [fuzzing filters](#fuzzing-filter) to perform additional tasks like boundary-value analysis of ranges.

-Even tough Tavor provides loads of functionality out of the box, a lot is still missing.
+Even though Tavor provides a lot of functionality out of the box, it is not considered as complete.
 A list of missing but planed features can be found in the [missing features section](#missing-features).
 For feature requests please have a look at the [feature request section](#feature-request).

 ### <a name="token"></a>What are tokens?

-Tavor's tokens differ from *lexical analysis tokens* in that they represent not just a group of characters but different kind of data with additional properties and abilities.
+Tavor's tokens differ from *lexical analysis tokens* in the following way.
+They represent not just a group of characters but different kinds of data with additional properties and abilities.
 Tokens can be constant integers and strings of all kind but also dynamic data like integer ranges, sequences and character classes.
-Furthermore tokens can encapsulate other tokens to not only group them together but to create building blocks that can be reused to, for example, repeat a group of tokens.
+Furthermore, tokens can encapsulate other tokens to not only group them together but to create building blocks that can be reused to, for example, repeat a group of tokens.
 Tokens can have states, conditions and logic.
 They can create new tokens dynamically and can depend on other tokens to generate data.
-Tavor's tokens are basically the foundation of the whole framework and every algorithm for fuzzing, parsing and delta-debugging uses them.
+Tavor's tokens are basically the foundation of the framework and every algorithm for fuzzing, parsing and delta-debugging is using them.

 If you want to know more about Tavor's tokens you can read through [Tavor's format definition](#format) or you can read about them in depth in the [developing](#develop) and [extending](#extend) sections.